utiasASRL/pyboreas/pyboreas/eval/odometry.md

 ### Evaluation Frame and Timestamps (3D Benchmark)
 Set the moving robot frame to be the `applanix` frame for the 3D benchmark.
 Set the stationary frame `i` as the first frame of the estimated trajectory.
 This will make the first row entry of the table `T_applanix0_applanix0` (i.e., the identity transformation), the second row will be `T_applanix1_applanix0`, the `k`th row will be `T_applanixk_applanix0`, and so on.

-For the 3D benchmark, provide odometry estimates that **correspond exactly to the lidar sensor timestamps**.
-If your estimator does not output estimates at the lidar sensor timestamps, you will need to [interpolate](#interpolation).
+For the 3D benchmark, provide odometry estimates that **correspond exactly to the `lidar` sensor timestamps**.
+If your estimator does not output estimates at the `lidar` sensor timestamps, you will need to [interpolate](#interpolation).

 #### Example Scenario 1: Lidar Odometry
-Report SE(3) pose estimates corresponding to each lidar sensor frame.
-If your estimator outputs estimates in the lidar sensor frame, make sure you transform your estimates to the `applanix` frame, e.g.,
+Report SE(3) pose estimates corresponding to each `lidar` frame timestamp.
+If your estimator outputs estimates in the `lidar` sensor frame, make sure you transform your estimates to the `applanix` frame, e.g.,
 ```
 T_applanixk_applanix0 = T_applanix_lidar * T_lidark_lidar0 * T_lidar_applanix
 ```
 where `T_applanix_lidar` is the extrinsic calibration between the `applanix` frame and `lidar` sensor frame.

 #### Example Scenario 2: Visual Odometry (Camera)
-You will need to interpolate your pose estimates to match the lidar timestamps.
+You will need to interpolate your pose estimates to match the `lidar` timestamps.
 Either use an interpolation method of your choice, or apply the interpolation method offered in this devkit.
 A demo is shown in subsection [`Interpolation`](#interpolation).

 Similar to [`Example Scenario 1: Lidar Odometry`](#example-scenario-1-lidar-odometry), make sure to transform your `camera` frame estimates to the `applanix` frame, e.g.,
 ```